Percolation games, probabilistic cellular automata, and the hard-core model: Trapping games and the hard-core model

 Continuing to perform odd and even updates alternately, we reproduce the evolution of the PCA.
 A Gibbs distribution on $D$ is characterized by its marginal on the vertices of one half of the bipartition, say $W_0$.
 Since the distribution is preserved by the updates, this distribution on $\{0,1\}^{W_0}$ is $2$-periodic for the PCA.

 In fact, for any $\lambda$ there is a unique Gibbs distribution for the hard-core model on $\Z$.
 Since the hard-core interaction is homogeneous and nearest-neighbour, this Gibbs distribution is itself a stationary Markov chain indexed by $\Z$.
 Let $Q=Q_p$ be its transition matrix.
 Therefore, the marginal distributions on $W_0$ and $W_1$ are in fact equal to each other.
 Call this marginal distribution $\mu_p$.
 Then $\mu_p$ is the law of the stationary Markov chain with transition matrix $P=Q^2$.
-This $\mu_p$ is a stationary distribution for the PCA $A_p$, and the matrix $P$ is the one in \eqref{matrix}.
+This $\mu_p$ is a stationary distribution for the PCA $A_{p,0}$, and the matrix $P$ is the one in \eqref{matrix}.
 See Figure \ref{fig:twomu} for an illustration.

-As mentioned earlier, $\mu_p$ is a time-reversible stationary distribution for the evolution of the PCA.
-This follows from the reversibility of the process of configurations on $G$ under the update procedure (this is essentially the standard reversibility property for Glauber dynamics and is easy to verify by checking the detailed balance equations).
-In fact, from the uniqueness of the Gibbs distribution for the hard-core model on~$G$, one can deduce quite easily that there is only one reversible stationary distribution for the hard-core PCA $A_p$.
-However, this argument does not preclude the existence of other non-reversible stationary distributions.
-From Theorem~\ref{thm:2d}, we know that such distributions do not in fact exist, but proving this required a different argument, as given in Section \ref{sec-proof-ergodicity}.
+Combining with monotonicity properties (of the sort written in Lemma \ref{lemma:monotonicity}(i)), one can use the uniqueness of the Gibbs measure on $\Z$ to conclude that $A_{p,0}$ indeed has a unique stationary distribution; we explain this in a more general setting in Section \ref{sec:converse}.

-In contrast, in the next section we will use the implication in the other direction; in situations where there exist multiple Gibbs distributions for the hard-core model, we can conclude that there are multiple periodic distributions for the corresponding PCA; then the PCA is non-ergodic, and draws occur with positive probability in the corresponding game.
+Before that, in the next section we will use the implication in the other direction to establish the result of Theorem \ref{thm:hardcoredraw}; in situations where there exist multiple Gibbs distributions for the hard-core model, we can conclude that there are multiple periodic distributions for the corresponding PCA; then the PCA is non-ergodic, and draws occur with positive probability in the corresponding game.